Budgeting at University 2026/27

 Maximise your university library

-Tech & software
+Tech and software

 Get Microsoft 365 free through your university

-Student discounts on Adobe, Figma, and Notion
+Student discounts on Adobe, Figma and Notion

 Switch to a SIM-only contract

-A SIM-only plan with 15–30GB of data costs £8–£15/month from Smarty, iD Mobile, or VOXI.
-A 24-month contract for a new handset typically costs £35–£60/month for the same amount of data.
-If you have a working phone, SIM-only saves £300–£600 over two years.
+A SIM-only plan with 15 to 30GB of data costs £8 to £15 per month from Smarty, iD Mobile or VOXI.
+A 24-month contract for a new handset typically costs £35 to £60 per month for the same amount of data.

-Utilities & household
+Utilities and household

-Turn things off — it actually adds up
+Turn things off: it actually adds up

-Wash clothes at 30°C and air dry
+Wash clothes at 30C and air dry

 Switch to own-brand toiletries